Formation

 The Digital Fast

 The Digital Fast is a 28-Day guided journey to intentionally reduce digital distraction and deliberately increase spiritual devotion.
-Reducing digital distraction includes using a “dumb phone” or dumbing down your smartphone by removing apps that provide distraction.
-These include apps like social media, games, news and email, then only using your smartphone for utility apps, such as phone, text, calendar, camera, weather etc.
+Reducing digital distraction includes making your smartphone "dumb" by removing distraction apps like social media, games, news, and email.
+Only use your smartphone for utility apps, such as phone, text, calendar, camera, weather, etc.

 The purpose of a digital fast is to disconnect from the constant flow of information and online activities to gain mental, emotional and spiritual rejuvenation, reduce screen time-related stress, and promote mindfulness.